andrewawilley/Five9-Agent-Sup-REST-API-Python-Pack/README.md

 # Getting Started
 ## Prerequisites
-* Python 3.12 or higher
+* Tested Python 3.12 or higher, though it should work with Python 3.11 as well
 * Five9 Virtual Contact Center (VCC) account with the Agent or Supervisor Role as appropriate for your use case

 ## Installation
-Clone the repository to your local machine, create a virtual environment, and install the required packages:
+Clone the repository to your local machine, create a virtual environment, and install using pip.

 ### Windows
 ```powershell